vedangjavdekar/Raylib_Futoshiki/Readme.md

 - Adding new levels is as easy as dropping a `*.data` file in the required format in the `data/` directory
 - Game comes with 15 levels right now.

+# Ideas to explore further

+- Using the github repo as a central level database, and fetching all the levels at the start of the game.
+- Getting the community created content through pull requests.
+- Making this project cross platform:
+  - Scripts for building on Linux and Mac.
+  - Removing the `WinMain` from the code.
+- Find better solutions Level Selection and how it tries to rename every single level if one of the in betweens are missing.